 If you regularly use a Nespresso to make your morning coffee, you might find yourself wondering how much coffee you’re consuming.
 A brief glance around the internet will give you a wide range of possible answers, and you might be left more confused than you were at the beginning.
-So, what’s the actual answer?
+So, what is the actual answer?

 Unfortunately, there isn’t a single, simple answer that is correct in all cases.
 There are different sized Nespresso capsules, and each contains different coffee, so the caffeine content can vary wildly from one capsule to the next.
 We’ll give you a breakdown of how much caffeine is typically found in Nespresso and give you some tips for determining how caffeine is in your capsules specifically.